What you need to know about raccoon removal

 Raccoons are common carriers of rabies and canine distemper.
 They actually carry a variety of diseases that are transferrable to humans and pets.
 Ultimately, raccoons are not the type of critters you want to mess around with.

 How raccoon removal works

 Similar to other repellents, raccoon repellent is ineffective.
 Trapping is the most effective method of removal.
 During the trapping process, they often become extremely aggressive.
 Furthermore, we do not recommend trapping the raccoon on your own because of their aggressive nature and risk of disease.

 As wildlife professionals, we only use humane traps approved by the Pennsylvania Game Commission.

 Once we remove the raccoon from your property, their entry points can be sealed.
 If there is any damage to the home, we can make most repairs or reco

 For raccoon removal, please call us or use our contact form

 Serving Central PA

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.
+Undergoing regular training, BWS uses humane, approved traps and techniques when removing raccoons and other animals from residential and commercial properties.